httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 whether requests are for `http` or `https` resources.
 This is necessary in many cases because the most common form of an HTTP/1.1 request does not carry an explicit indication of the URI scheme.

-HTTP/1.1 MUST NOT be sent over HTTP/1.1 or earlier versions of the protocol.
-Opportunistically secured HTTP requests MUST include an explicit scheme identifier.
+HTTP/1.1 MUST NOT be used for opportunistically secured requests.

 --- back